-The program requires a minimum of 30 credit hours of coursework, and no research is required.
-A minimum of 15 credit hours must be accumulated in five of the following core areas:
+The program requires a minimum of 30 credits of coursework, and no research is required.
+A minimum of 15 credits must be accumulated in five of the following core areas:

-- mineral deposits,
+- · mineral deposits,

 - mineral exploration,

 - · applied geophysics,

 - · applied geochemistry,

-- applied structural geology,
+- · applied structural geology,

 - petrology,

-- · field geology, and
+- field geology, and

 - · economic evaluation.

-An additional 15 credit hours may be selected from the course offerings of the Department of Geology and Geological Engineering and allied departments including Mining Engineering, Economics and Business, Geophysics, Chemistry and Geochemistry, Metallurgy and Materials Science, and Environmental Sciences.
+An additional 15 credits may be selected from the course offerings of the Department of Geology and Geological Engineering and allied departments including Mining Engineering, Economics and Business,

+Geophysics, Chemistry and Geochemistry, Metallurgy and Materials Science, and Environmental Sciences.

 Selection of courses will be undertaken in consultation with the academic advisor.
-Up to 9 credit hours may be at the 400-level.
+Up to 9 credits may be at the 400-level.
 All other credits towards the degree must be 500-level or above.
-A maximum of 9 credit hours may be independent study focusing on a topic relevant to the mineral exploration and mining industries.
+A maximum of 9 credits may be independent study focusing on a topic relevant to the mineral exploration and mining industries.